+ PRACTICAL · HDB

 • Photograph each defect with two angles where possible: one wide showing context, one close showing the issue.

-• The app does not currently support video.
-For defects that need video evidence (water flow on a drainage gradient, RCD trip behaviour), include a still photo in the submission and bring the video to the joint inspection on your phone.
+• Some defects only make sense on video (water flow on a drainage gradient, RCD trip behaviour).
+Put a still photo in the submission and bring the video to the joint inspection on your phone.

-What to do if the app does not work
+What to do if the online route will not work

-- Upload keeps failing: compress photos before uploading, switch to a stronger Wi-Fi network, or close and reopen the app.
-The form auto-saves draft entries.
+- Upload keeps failing: compress the photos before uploading, switch to a stronger Wi-Fi network, or close the page and start again.

-- Submission button is greyed out: usually means a required field is missing on at least one defect entry.
-Scroll through and look for incomplete entries marked with a warning indicator.
+- Submission button will not activate: usually a required field is missing on at least one defect entry.
+Work back through the list and find the incomplete one.

-HDB’s guidance is to report all defects within one month of key collection, before renovation begins, whichever comes first.
+HDB’s guidance is to report items within one month of key collection and before your renovation works begin.
 That month is not the limit of your cover.
 Your full Defect Liability Period is 12 months from key collection, and you can still raise defects within that window.
 But the joint inspection is your strongest point to get everything rectified in one coordinated round, and it works from your initial submission.
 Defects raised after the one-month window get added to a slower, separate process.

 If you are about to start renovation and your defect submission is still incomplete, our advice is firm: do not start renovation until your defect list is filed and the joint inspection has happened.
 Once renovation begins, the contractor can credibly attribute pre-existing defects to your renovator.
 See BTO key collection day for the broader timing playbook.